All Episodes

 It is bad, and it's not who we are.

-You know, I have this weird sneaking suspicion, Steve, that that you know, Charlie and Pete were very close.
+You know, I have this weird sneaking suspicion, Steve, that, you know, Charlie and Pete were very close, and Charlie would rail against this stuff.

-I'm pretty sure he would tell Pete about this that like part of me is is just like very aware that Pete is channeling a little bit of the Charlie Kirk like gumption, the the get after it spirit.
+Like, part of me is just very aware that Pete is channeling a little bit of the Charlie Kirk gumption, the get after it spirit.

-One, um, I have fought a battle of the bulge in my own personal life for the last decade.
+One, I have fought a battle of the bulge in my own personal life for the last decade.

 You're looking great.